How to Make a Wrist Splint for Carpal Tunnel

 Step #3

 You may require a third person for this step.
 While fully extending the arm, take the backing off the rest of the tape to stick it to your arm completely.
-The tape at the palm side must be bent according to your palm.
+The tape on the palm side must be bent according to your palm.

 Step #4